-One of the reasons hypothesized for this is that there is limited financial reward to be had in treating short-lived or short-termed infections, as opposed to chronic illnesses.
+One of the reasons hypothesized for this is that there is a limited financial reward to be had in treating short-lived or short-termed infections, as opposed to chronic illnesses.
 Therefore, the pharmaceutical industry has more financial incentive to produce medication that people need to take for a long time, even the rest of their lives, as opposed to a short amount of time, as is the case for bacterial infections.

 It's also important to highlight that this is really a multifaceted problem.
 Some key contributors to antibiotic resistance are:

-Irrational prescribing practices by clinicians, or the unnecessary use of antibiotics and broad spectrum antibiotics when a narrow spectrum antibiotic will do.
+Irrational prescribing practices by clinicians, or the unnecessary use of antibiotics and broad-spectrum antibiotics when a narrow spectrum antibiotic will do.
 A broad-spectrum antibiotic is one that treats several different types of bacteria, as opposed to a narrow-spectrum antibiotic, which is much more targeted in its activity.
 Ideally, when we can, we try to use the narrowest spectrum of antibiotic that is going to be effective to treat that particular bacterial infection.

 The widespread availability of over-the-counter antibiotics.
 Particularly in a lot of the countries where MSF works, patients can purchase broad-spectrum antibiotics in markets and pharmacies without prescriptions.
 They then become unnecessarily exposed to different types of antibacterial agents—so to different types of antibiotics.
-Bacteria become exposed to these types of antibiotics, and are more likely to develop resistance to them.
+Bacteria become exposed to these types of antibiotics and are more likely to develop resistance to them.

-Infections, including multi-drug resistant pathogens, are passed between patients in hospitals when there is not adequate infection and hygiene control.
+Infections, including multi-drug resistant pathogens, are passed between patients in hospitals when there is not an adequate infection and hygiene control.

-In many parts of the world there are few if any microbiology labs where clinical samples from patients, such as blood, bone, tissue, or cerebrospinal fluid, can be tested to find out whether their infection is resistant to treatment.
+In many parts of the world, there are few if any microbiology labs where clinical samples from patients, such as blood, bone, tissue, or cerebrospinal fluid, can be tested to find out whether their infection is resistant to treatment.
 We must improve our ability to diagnose these infections in resource-limited settings, and also to document and monitor the types and rates of resistance through surveillance.